Benjamin Szumskyj

-Benjamin J. Szumskyj is an Australian who used to be an editor, author and critic of weird fiction, horror and fantasy literature.
-Since becoming a Christian, he has written non-fiction regarding Christianity.
+Benjamin J. S. Szumskyj is an Australian who used to be an editor, author and critic of weird fiction, horror and fantasy literature.
+Since becoming a Christian, he has written non-fiction regarding Christianity and remains a teacher.

 Literary work

 Between 2003 and 2008 he edited several books on authors such as Robert E. Howard, Karl Edward Wagner, Fritz Leiber, Robert Bloch and William Peter Blatty and wrote dozens of essays and articles on literary criticism for several magazines and journals such as Notes in Contemporary Literature, Wormwood: Writings about Fantasy, Supernatural and Decadent Literature and Star*Line: Journal of the Science Fiction Poetry Association.
 He was also general editor of the journal Studies in Fantasy Literature and editor-in-chief of the journal Studies in Australian Weird Fiction, before the former was cancelled because the publisher shut down and the latter was handed over to poet and critic Phillip A. Ellis.
 He was also the editor of Sword and Sorcery & Weird Fiction Terminus (SSWFT) amateur press association from its inception in March 2001 until December 2008.
 SSWFT has members in Australia, US, UK, Finland and Sweden (the a.p.a.'s Editor is now Scott Sheaffer.)